Janna112358/cracking-the-cryptic/README.md

 which multiplied together form a two-digit number that occupies the bottom row of a box.
 For example:
-    3  7
+    6  9
-    2  1
+    4  2
-because 3 x 7 = 21
+because 6 x 9 = 42 (oh yeah did I mention this is in base 13?!)
 Representations of the boxes are saved to a file in the run directory, named all_boxes.txt (also [in this repository](https://github.com/Janna112358/cracking-the-cryptic/blob/master/all_boxes.txt)).

 The script also allows checking if two boxes can form a "domino", i.e. if they can be placed next to each other, overlapping in one column.
 For example:
-    4  3   and   3  8
+    6  9   and   9  3
-    1  2         2  4
+    4  2         2  1
-can domino, because the 3, 2 columns can overlap, and there are no other repeated digits in each row.
+can domino, because the 9, 2 columns can overlap, and there are no other repeated digits in each row.
-Because there is a "triple domino" i.e three boxes next to each other overlapping in the puzzle, the script computes all possible combinations of boxes that do so.
+Because there is a "triple domino" i.e threes boxes next to each other overlapping in the puzzle, the script computes all possible combinations of boxes that do so.
 These results are saved in the file triple_dominoes.txt (also [in this repository](https://github.com/Janna112358/cracking-the-cryptic/blob/master/triple_dominoes.txt)).
 There is also a domino which sits entirely within one box of the sudoku, and therefore